 Free Official ACT Practice Question Sets

-In addition to releasing a full official test every few years, ACT, Inc. publishes practice question sets on its website.
+In addition to releasing a full official test, ACT, Inc. publishes practice question sets on its website.
 If you count them, you'll see that these practice questions make up another complete ACT.

 Instead, use the online practice questions to work on skills and to boost your comfort level with the different ACT test sections.